Are foot problems widespread?

 Only a small percentage of the population is born with foot problems.
 The American Podiatric Medical Association believes neglect and a lack of awareness of proper care -- including ill-fitting shoes -- bring on the problems.
 A lifetime of wear and tear plus neglect accounts for the fact that 75% of Americans will have some foot problem of varying degrees at some time in their life.

 Isn’t it normal for feet to hurt a little bit?

 Your feet should not hurt.
 Pain is the body's way of warning you something is wrong.
-If you ignore your pain without addressing the condition causing it your situation could become worse.
-Our properly staff is trained in pedorthics and shoe salespeople can help alleviate the symptoms by providing footwear that is better suited to the needs of your foot.
+If you ignore your pain without addressing the condition causing it, your situation could become worse.
+Our staff is properly trained in pedorthics, so our shoe salespeople can help alleviate symptoms you may be experiencing by providing footwear that is better suited to the individual needs of your foot.

 What are corns and calluses?